 We believe that clients can benefit from a focused, consistent and repeatable approach to investment management across all asset classes.
 Our philosophy is simple but effective: build high conviction portfolios from our best ideas and make investment decisions based on a long-term horizon that support the goals of each client.

-We employ a Growth at a Reasonable Price (GARP) approach to our domestic equity management and a high-quality, short and intermediate-term approach to our domestic fixed-income management.
+We employ a Growth at a Reasonable Price (GARP) approach to our domestic equity management.
 Our international and global equity strategies utilize a growth oriented, top-down sector allocation approach.